-Shaping and promoting a powerful, authentic employer brand will play a major role in helping you attract the best talent to your organisation, and to keep them engaged.
+Shaping and promoting a powerful, authentic employer brand will play a major role in helping you attract the best talent to your organisation, and keep them engaged.
 Key benefits include better quality candidates and hires, higher retention of the right people, reduced recruitment spend, a quicker time to hire, and better productivity and results.

 Once you have your proposition, you need a plan.
 Create an actionable strategy, execute it and measure your impact.
 For more information on how to achieve this, have a look at the resources in the Insights and Ideas section of our site.

 Measuring employer brand matters hugely!
 If you can't track it and test it, how can you improve it and justify the investment?
-There are countless ways to achieve this but as usual, you should start with the core fundamentals and work from there.
+There are countless ways to achieve this but as usual, you should start with the fundamentals and work from there.
 Typical employer branding KPIs and metrics might include volume of quality applicants, source of applicants and hired candidates, traffic to careers site, social reach and engagement.
 But why stop there?
 How about employee engagement and advocacy / NPS scores, or new hire time to consistent success?
 For more info on how we do it, contact us!

 There are some pretty impressive employer branding examples out there.
 But let’s be clear - there are great places to work and there are companies who are good at marketing themselves as such.
-For now, let’s look at companies who are doing good stuff.

-Looking at good overall branding, GE are a great place to start - they’re consistently being recognised in the space and their 2016 ‘What’s The Matter With Owen’ video campaign remans a fantastic example of how to get audiences to rethink the stereotype.
+Looking at good overall branding, GE are a great place to start - they’re consistently being recognised in the space and even now, their 2016 ‘What’s The Matter With Owen’ video campaign remans a fantastic example of how to get audiences to rethink the stereotype.
 There are also lots of employee value proposition examples out there.
 In the bigger part of town, L’Oreal are well recognised for their creative work, as are Hubspot and Target!